awpala/my-omscs-notes/cs-6290/13-virtual-memory.md

   * **code** → the actual program instructions
   * **data** → static data
   * **heap** → data allocated at run-time (e.g., via `malloc()` or equivalent), growing "downwards" (i.e., towards larger addresses)
-  * **stack** → data pre-allocated at compile-time, typically "lower" in the address array (i.e., at relatively large addresses), and growing "updwards" (i.e., towards smaller addresses)
+  * **stack** → data pre-allocated at compile-time, typically "lower" in the address array (i.e., at relatively large addresses), and growing "upwards" (i.e., towards smaller addresses)

-However, in general, the programmer does not bother by matters such as the remaining space between the heap and the stack, but rather the programmer simply wants to to perform `malloc()` operations (via the heap), push data onto the stack, etc. on an ad hoc basis, with no concern for "running out of memory" otherwise.
+However, in general, the programmer does not bother by matters such as the remaining space between the heap and the stack, but rather the programmer simply wants to perform `malloc()` operations (via the heap), push data onto the stack, etc. on an ad hoc basis, with no concern for "running out of memory" otherwise.
   * Furthermore, in a `64 bit` address space, the likelihood is indeed high that such a "running out of memory" is relatively low in practice.
   * Nevertheless, there is still the ***fundamental issue*** of the actual (i.e., physical) memory (on which the program is running) being substantially smaller than this "large-array" address space (or for a small program, the physical memory may also *exceed* the memory requirements substantially as well).